Active Holidays Around Altamura

 – The archaeology students, who are mostly from Canada, work in two teams excavating an ancient burial ground and a Roman villa.
 We can’t get that kind of practical experience in North America, so it’s a great opportunity to come here.
 Even if it means going to work under the hot sun from 5 in the morning, one of the team leaders explains.

-Two Dutch girls have signed up for an art restoration programme that also entails handy work and maintenance around the farm, and a couple of Irish girls help to look after twenty Italian children below the ages of ten who take part in La Selva’s English summer school.
-The programmes are organized by the cultural society Sinergie – now Messors – founded by the Italian-Canadian Tonio Creanza and three colleagues from Altamura, and they are passionately enthusiastic.
-There’s a contant gesticulating and running around to prepare food, pick up this or that group of visitors and preparing outings and sightseeing trips to Pompeii, Altamura or nearby Jesce, where the consortium did their first large scale preservation and restoration project.
+Two Dutch girls have signed up for an art restoration programme that also entails handy work and maintenance around the farm.
+A couple of Irish girls help to look after twenty Italian children below the ages of ten who take part in La Selva’s English summer school.
+The programmes are organized by the cultural society Sinergie – now Messors – founded by the Italian-Canadian Tonio Creanza and three colleagues from Altamura.
+They are passionately enthusiastic.
+There’s a constant gesticulating and running around to prepare food, pick up this or that group of visitors and preparing outings and sightseeing trips to Pompeii, Altamura or nearby Jesce, where the consortium did their first large scale preservation and restoration project.

 Jesce was a kind of Roman filling station on the Via Appia – a place where people and horses could feed, rest and exchange goods while being on the road.
 Basically it looks like a masseria or fortified farm surrounded by the characteristic stone walls constructed without the use of mortar.
 The Sinergie archaeologists spent several summers of hard work disassembling and reconstructing the 2000 year old walls, in what Tonio calls a sustainable restoration project, where all labour was free and nothing was added and nothing was taken from the site.